objcio/articles/2014-08-11-behavior-driven-development.md

         });
     });

 Note how simple our test has become.
 We only have a minimalistic setup block where we prepare a data model and call a tested method.
 By focusing more on the result of behavior, rather than the way it actually works, we have simplified our test suite while still retaining functional test coverage of our object.
-This is exactly what BDD is about—trying to think about results of behaviors, and not the actual implementation.
+This is exactly what BDD is about — trying to think about results of behaviors, and not the actual implementation.

 #### Data Downloader